myenglishmood/wp-gdpr-core/readme.txt

 We made our code available on [Github](https://github.com/WP-GDPR/wp-gdpr-core/) and are welcoming Pull Request!

-= E-mail filters =
+= E-mail =

 We have 5 e-mail templates and they are all editable through [filters](https://codex.wordpress.org/Plugin_API/Filter_Reference) or can be replaced in the theme.

-In order to replace the email template, you can copy the template from our plugin and move it to the theme.
-Place it in under theme-name/wp-gdpr-core/email/samefilename.php
+In order to replace the email template, you can copy the template from our plugin ( wp-gdpr-core/view/email ) and move it to your theme.
+Place it in under theme-name/wp-gdpr-core/samefilename.php

 Email templates: